fuglaro/filet-cloud/README.md

   * For the /connect endpoint:
     * The request site and mode is same-origin.
     * The request destination is a websocket.
-  * For the /authenticate endpoint:
+  * For the /authenticate and /logout endpoints:
     * The request site and mode is same-origin.
     * The request destination is empty.
   * For everything else: